-USCIRF is an independent, bipartisan legislative branch agency created by the 1998 International Religious Freedom Act (IRFA), as amended.
+USCIRF is an independent, bipartisan U.S. federal government agency created by the 1998 International Religious Freedom Act (IRFA), as amended.

 USCIRF monitors the universal right to freedom of religion or belief (FoRB) abroad; makes policy recommendations to the President, Secretary of State, and Congress; and tracks the implementation of these recommendations.